vackosar/vackosar.github.io/_posts/2017-12-03-Boundary-Control-Entity-Architecture.md

 Retain what you have just read by taking training quiz generated from this article.<br>
 <br>
 <a class="btn btn-warning" style="text-decoration: none;" href="https://quizrecall.com/study/public-test?store_id=dc985c9e-6812-41d3-a020-33c4a0340c16">Boundary-Control-Entity Quiz</a>

+## Continue: The Cuts Across The Architecture
+Code structure cuts across the architecture.
+[Learn about code structure principles here](/software/Code-Structure-Principles).

 ## Other sources